 What is included with the uniform?

-Jersey top with number on back, game shorts, game socks (Spring/Summer Season).
+Jersey top with number on back & game shorts.

 What equipment is optional to buy?

-Softball cleats (can wear tennis shoes), bat, helmet, batting gloves, and bat bag.
+Softball cleats (not metal), (your child can wear tennis shoes), bat, helmet, batting gloves, and bat bag.

 Where are practices and games?